Constantine, Cornwall: After the Norman conquest

 The land holdings in the parish were the manors of Polwheveral, Trewardreva, Merthen (also a tithing and barton), Tucoys (also a tithing), Treworval and Treviades; the barton of Bonallack; and Trenarth and Budock Vean.
 Trewardreva Manor House was built circa 1600 and remodelled in 1719–49; the west wing was demolished in 1860.
 It is now Grade II* listed.
 Treviades Barton, also Grade II* listed, is a gentry house with historic garden.

 Andrew Langdon (1999) lists twelve stone crosses, or parts of crosses located in the parish.
 One of these was carved and erected in 1991.
 Several have been transferred from other sites.
 The stone cross at the cross-roads in High Cross was found in 1992 and re-erected nearby.
 Arthur Langdon (1896) recorded six Cornish crosses in the parish; in the churchyard, at Bosvathick, at Merthen, at Nanjarrow, at Trevease and at Trewardreva.

 St Constantine Church

 Little remains of the Norman church, which was rebuilt between 1420 and 1480: the tower has been called impressive.
 There is a brass of 1574 to Richard Gerveys and family.

 The chancel was rebuilt in 1862 and there was other restoration work between 1859 and 1901.
 Restoration of the roof timbers (costing £1,200) commenced in 1874, completed in 1878, with the re-opening ceremony held on 22 January 1879 by Edward Benson the Bishop of Truro.
 In 1882 the north aisle was restored with a new roof of pitch pine and slates, as well as new seating.
 The restoration of the Bosahan aisle was commenced in the summer of 1882 and completed the following May.

 The church was given a grade I listing on 10 July 1957.

+Bonallack, Merthen and Carwithenack had chapels before the Reformation.
+There was also once a chapel at Budock Vean which was founded in Celtic times.